sevenleo/npm-pymanager/README.md

 ### Update all

 Press `a` to update every outdated package.
-The app asks for confirmation (`y/n`) before proceeding.
+The app asks for confirmation (`(y/N)`, default `N`) before proceeding.

 The app:

-- lists outdated local packages first
+- updates outdated local packages first, then global ones
-- lists outdated global packages second
 - executes only the required `npm update` commands
+- refetches the package list once when finished

 ### Update one